naninovel/docs/docs/en/api/index.md

 ## async

 Executes the nested lines asynchronously on a dedicated script track in parallel with the main scenario playback routine.
-Use to run composite animations or arbitrary command chains concurrently with the consequent scenario.
+Use to run composite animations or arbitrary command chains concurrently with the subsequent scenario.
 Consult the [concurrent playback](/guide/scenario-scripting#concurrent-playback) guide for more info.

 <div class="config-table">